winfriedweis/winfriedweis/README.md

 👋 Hi, I'm @njordev!

-👀 I'm an IT Specialist trainee in Application Development (Fachinformatiker Anwendungsentwicklung) with a strong focus on programming in Java.
+👀 I’m an apprentice IT Specialist in application development (German: Fachinformatiker für Anwendungsentwicklung) with a strong focus on Java programming.
 I'm also exploring other languages like C, C++, and TypeScript.

 🌱 I'm expanding my skills in IT and programming, with a keen interest in building secure software structures, cybersecurity, and malware analysis.
 Additionally, I have a background in 3D modeling and animation, primarily using Blender.